ATHLETE LEADERSHIP PROGRAM

 As an integral component of Special Olympics’ dedication to empowerment and dignity, Athlete Leadership Programs (ALPs) initiatives encourage and support athletes in their quest to participate in decision-making roles within the organization and in their everyday lives.

 Athlete Leadership Programs help athletes learn how to increase their leadership skills and create opportunities that encourage self-determination and independence in their lives.

-- Speech mentors: Attend the eight-week Communicate with Confidence class (taught by Toastmasters) and work with athletes during the process of writing and presenting speeches.
+- Speech mentors: Attend the Global Messenger Training and work with athletes during the process of writing and presenting speeches.

-- Governance mentors: Attend committee/group meetings and assist athletes with the decision making and providing feedback processes.
+- Governance mentors: Attend committee/group meetings and assist athletes with the processes of decision making and providing meaningful feedback.

-- Coach/Official mentors: Guide the athletes through the process of becoming a certified athlete or official, including the completion of online and in-person training courses.
+- Coach mentor: Guide the athletes through the process of becoming a certified coach including the completion of online and in-person training courses.

 Expectations of the Leadership Mentor